 And here’s the thing that makes forgiveness so insanely hard.
 You have to deal with the anger, first.
 You can’t gloss over it.
 You can’t pretend that whatever didn’t hurt.
 You have to stare it in the eye and admit you’re mad.

 The problem is, I do not believe that in our culture, we have any good ways to deal with this most unpleasant of emotions.
 Ranting doesn’t work.
 Hurting other people back doesn’t work – trust me, I’ve tried that one.
 Brooding about it doesn’t help.
 It doesn’t really matter how many times I admit I’m angry, there has to be something I can do with this boiling up of emotions.

 In fact, maybe it’s not letting go of the anger that I need to do.
 Maybe I need to find a way to let it fuel something good, something Holy.
 Oh, by the way, I will be coming at this from my perspective and a Catholic and a Christian, or someone who is trying to live out those ideals.
 That does not mean that I believe that’s the only perspective, just that it’s mine and that I find a great deal to appreciate in this tradition.
 Not necessarily in the way a lot of folks practice it, but that’s yet another thing that I am angry about and powerless to fix.

 Uh, back to the problem of anger.
 I hope this helps in some small way.
 As it happens, I can only write what is in my heart.
 I want good to happen.
-And I want to find a healthy, purpose-filled way to move through this crap, forgive the assholes and focus on building up my fellows.
+And I want to find a healthy, purpose-filled way to move through this nonsense, forgive the jerks, and focus on building up my fellows.